-Individuals who feel that their nostrils are too big, wide or misshapen often consult a surgeon for nostril reduction surgery.
-This surgery, also called alarplasty or alar base reduction, is a procedure that can narrow the width of the nostril base, decrease the amount of nostril flaring or decrease the overall size of the nostrils.
+Individuals who feel that their nostrils are too big, wide, or misshapen should consult a surgeon for nostril reduction surgery.
+This surgery is called alarplasty, or alar base reduction, and the procedure can narrow the width of the nostril base, decreasing the size or flaring of the nostrils.

-Here is a before and after look at one of Dr. Menachof’s nostril reduction surgeries:
+Below is a before and after look at two of Dr. Menachof’s nostril reduction surgeries:

 The proper post-operative nostril size is different for every patient, but the goal is the same — blend the new nose with other facial features.
-Nostril shaping in rhinoplasty is highly specialized and you should consult with an experienced surgeon about your rhinoplasty and nasal needs.
-Reduction of nostrils should be approached conservatively and delicately if it is the best solution for the patient.
+Nostril shaping in both alar base surgery and rhinoplasty is highly specialized, and you should consult with an experienced surgeon about your nasal needs.
+Do your research when looking for a surgeon, including costs and before and after photos, so you can be confident in your surgeon’s rhinoplasty ability.
+You should feel good about your surgeon’s eye for well-executed facial changes.
+Any reduction of the nostrils should be approached conservatively and delicately if it is determined as the best solution for the patient.

 This post was originally posted in June 2018 and has been reposted in 2020 with updated information.